Three Passes Trek

 Mount Everest high passes hiking route has a great opportunity to experience the local sherpa lifestyles and hospitality.
 Nepal three passes trek explores the breath-taking Thame – Nagpa la valley to Gokyo valley.
-On our trekking route, we cross three high passes in the Everest region Renjo La Pass (5,340m/17,462 ft), Cho La Pass (5420m/17,723 ft) & Kongma La Pass (5,535/18,099 ft).
+On our trekking route, we cross three high passes in the Everest region Renjo La Pass (5,340m/17,462 feet), Cho La Pass (5420m/17,723 ft) & Kongma La Pass (5,535/18,099 ft).

 Along the routes, you can walk at your own pace, with plenty of stops for rest. three passes trek is possible with anti-clockwise also.
-And high pass trek in Everest is possible to do in any time (except December to February) throughout the year.
+And high pass trek in Everest is possible to do at any time (except December to February) throughout the year.

-Mount everest base camp and gokyo lakes trek are also recognizing as a high passes trek because of adventure chola pass.
+Mount Everest base camp and gokyo lakes trek are also recognizing as a high passes trek because of adventure chola pass.
 Many trekkers choose this high pass trek as a clockwise to get an outstanding experience and as well as the great view of Himalayan panorama.

 Trekkers choose to get a magic experience getting those high passes, feel into the thin air.
 As it is a high passes trek, we recommend it only for experienced trekkers.
-The 3 passes trek solo is also a perfect way to get an amazing experience of tallest Himalayan panorama.
+The 3 passes trek solo is also a perfect way to get an amazing experience of the tallest Himalayan panorama.

 three passes trek is perhaps most dramatic and picturesque scenery in the Nepalese Himalaya.
 You will have face to face the view of Mount Everest 8,8,48m / 28,933 ft.
 It is the most popular footsteps of great mountaineers Sir Edmund Hillary and Tenzing Norgay. three passes trek goes through forests, hills and quaint villages.
 Everest hiking pass through Sherpa settlements and Buddhist monasteries.